Jim Brady (sailor)

-James H. Brady (born June 27, 1963 in Tampa, Florida) is an American former competitive sailor who won a silver medal at the 1992 Olympic Games in Barcelona.
+James H. Brady (born June 27, 1963) is an American former competitive sailor who won a silver medal at the 1992 Olympic Games in Barcelona.

 Career

 Brady was awarded the Rolex Yachtsman of the Year award in 1990.

 At the 1992 Summer Olympics, Brady finished in 2nd place in the soling class along with his partners Kevin Mahaney and Doug Kern.
 After the Barcelona Olympics, Brady competed as navigator for Dennis Conner on Team Stars & Stripes in the 1995 America’s Cup and as tactician on Young America during the 2000 Louis Vuitton Cup.

 In 1997 he co-founded The Olympia Companies with former Olympic sailing partner Kevin Mahaney, focusing on real estate development.